DCgov/open-source-guidelines/github_guidelines.md

 - [ ] I have determined that the project poses no undue risk to DC Government staff or infrastructure, or to District residents.
 - [ ] My supervisor has reviewed my analysis and agreed in writing (email) that I can move forward.
 - [ ] I have sent an email to opensource@dc.gov laying out the repository's proposed content and received confirmation.

+### Scenario 4: I want to push or pull commits to an existing DCgov GitHub repository

+- [ ] My commits do not contain any private keys, tokens, passwords, or other authentication information.
+- [ ] My commits do not contain any personally identifiable information.
+- [ ] My commits' contents are in line with the repository's existing license.